-Community Sponsorship enables your church and people in your community to be directly involved in the resettlement of a newly arrived refugee family in your local area.
+There are over 27 million refugees in the world.
+This number can feel overwhelming, but Community Sponsorship is a tangible way that your church and people in your community can become directly involved in the resettlement of a newly arrived refugee family in your local area.

 The Archbishop of Canterbury Justin Welby became the UK’s first community sponsors when he welcomed a refugee family into Lambeth Palace in 2016…

 …and the parish of St Monica’s, Flixton, in Greater Manchester, became the second.

 The scheme enables community groups to be directly involved with supporting the resettlement of a refugee family in the UK.

 This model of private sponsorship by local community groups is the second of its kind in the world, modelled on the Canadian resettlement scheme, and has been running in the UK since 2016.

 There are over 320 Community Sponsorship groups in the UK, and so far almost 1000 refugees have been welcomed through Community Sponsorship.

 Each family that comes into the country through Community Sponsorship is in addition to any refugees resettled by the government.
 This means that if your community welcomes a family of refugees through Community Sponsorship, then you will be welcoming a family that otherwise may not get to be resettled to the UK.

 As a Community Sponsorship group, you will support a resettled family from the moment of arrival in the UK, providing formal support for up to 1 year, and housing for 2 years.